by Hannah Fordin

-Their cafe in Millerton is a community hub serving delicious lunches and tempting baked goods, they also have eight locations in NYC and their coffee is carried at most Whole Foods locations in Manhattan.
+Their cafe in Millerton is a community hub serving delicious lunches and tempting baked goods, they also have eight locations in NYC and their coffee is carried at most Whole Foods Market locations in Manhattan.
 David gave us a sample of their brand new cold-brew, which will be hitting the market soon.

 Fully caffeinated, we hopped back on the bus and headed out to McEnroe Organic Farm and Market.
 McEnroe’s more than one-thousand acre farm is home to chickens, cattle, pigs, and during Thanksgiving, turkeys.

 They cultivate a wide variety of fruits and vegetables including grains to feed their livestock: strawberries, blackberries, and tomatoes.
 We were led by the head of Educational Programs, Anna, and educational apprentice, Ali, who showed us around the farm.
 We visited their glorious compost pile, which they use on site and sell to other organic farmers.
 You can find McEnroe’s meat and produce at several local restaurants including Aurelia and The Farmer’s Wife.

 After eating a marvelous lunch in their public garden, prepared by McEnroe Market and featuring ingredients from the farm, we headed to Taconic Distillery.